 Welcome to the City Clerks Department

-The City Clerk’s office is directed by Shelly Ferguson.
+The City Clerk’s office is directed by Patty Gaston.
 The Clerk’s office provides general support that is critical for the success of the governing authorities.
 The Clerk, pursuant to the requirements of State law, performs many duties essential to the operation of a municipal government.

 1018 Porter Avenue